gwenhall/Exercise-04d-Save-and-Load/README.md

-# Exercise-04d-Save-and-Load
-Exercise for MSCH-C220, 15 March 2021

-A demonstration of this exercise is available at [https://youtu.be/WSBgQ3PBmbA](https://youtu.be/WSBgQ3PBmbA).

-This exercise is designed to continue our creation of a 2D Platformer, by demonstrating the wrong and the right (better?) ways to save and load data.

-Fork this repository.
-When that process has completed, make sure that the top of the repository reads [your username]/Exercise-04d-Save-and-Load. *Edit the LICENSE and replace BL-MSCH-C220-S21 with your full name.* Commit your changes.

-Clone the repository to a Local Path on your computer.

 There are two folders in this repository, each with a complete Godot project.

 Open Godot.
 Navigate to the 01-Config folder.
 Import the project.godot file and open the "Save and Load: Config" project.